itsektionen/styrdokument/pm/eng/pm_for_qlubbmasteriet_in_sektionen_kista.md

-# Memo for Qlubbmästeriet IN-sektionen Kista
+# Memo for Qlubbmästeriet IT-Sektionen Kista

 ## 1 Formalities

 ### 1.1 Purpose

-This memo regulates the committee Qlubbmästeriet IN-sektionen Kista, shortened to QMISK.
+This memo regulates the committee Qlubbmästeriet IT-Sektionen Kista, shortened to QMISK.

 QMISK is one of the chapter's klubbmästerier.
 As such QMISK shall arrange parties and other social activities for the chapter and it's friends.